fabric8-launcher/launcher-application/README.md

 a Zip file containing a Maven project populated for an Eclipse Vert.x, Spring Boot, WildFly Swarm or Node.js container.

-The OpenAPI 3.0 descriptor for these services are available at https://app.swaggerhub.com/apis/fabric8-launcher/backend/2.0.0
+The OpenAPI 3.0 descriptor for these services is available at https://editor.swagger.io/?url=https://forge.api.prod-preview.openshift.io/swagger.yaml

 Setting up the environment
 --------------------------